 In the case of Classes A, B, C and D there is a further calculation, which is intended to ensure the performance fee for these classes is based on the performance of each individual shareholding, and the result of this calculation is that certain shareholders may benefit from a credit against future performance fees referred to as an equalisation credit.
 Other shareholders may be required to pay additional amounts of performance fee if they have subscribed for shares at a time when the Net Asset Value per Share of the relevant class is less than that when a performance fee was last paid for that class.
-In respect of class U, the performance fee is calculated based on the performance of the share classes as a whole, and not that of any individual shareholding.
-The Investment Manager will not charge the Holders of Participating Shares of the Company a performance fee if the Net Asset Value does not appreciate by more than 6% per annum for all classes.
+The Investment Manager will not charge the Holders of Participating Shares of the Company a performance fee if the Net Asset Value does not appreciate by more than 6% per annum for classes A, B, C and D or 1.5% per quarter for class U.

 For further details on the Performance Fee calculations and Equalisation Credits please refer to the Prospectus.
-The Investment Manager may, at its sole discretion, agree with any Shareholder, to rebate, return and or remit any part of the Management and Performance Fees which are paid or payable to the Investment Manager.
-Details of the Performance fees and Equalisation fees charged to the Company and payable at the end of the period are included in the Profit and Loss Account and Balance Sheet, respectively.

-The Class E Singapore Dollar Distributing Class will not be charged a Performance Fee.
+The Investment Manager may, at its sole discretion, agree with any Shareholder, to rebate, return and or remit any part of the Management and Performance Fee which are paid or payable to the Investment Manager.
+Details of the Performance fees and Equalisation fees charged to the Company and payable at the end of the year are included in the Profit and Loss Account and Balance Sheet, respectively.
+The class E Singapore Dollar Distributing Class will not be charged a Performance Fee.

-A Performance Fee of USD 138,015 was earned during the period ended 30 June 2017 (USD 21: 30 June 2016), which includes USD Nil due to the issuance of redeemable participating shares in exchange for cancellation of performance fee equalisation credits (USD Nil: 30 June 2016).
-The performance fee outstanding at the end of the period was USD 138,028 (USD 212: 31 December 2016), which includes USD Nil of an additional performance fee (USD Nil: 31 December 2016).
+A Performance Fee of USD 240,130 was earned during the period ended 30 June 2017 (USD 9,549: 30 June 2016), which includes USD Nil due to the issuance of redeemable participating shares in exchange for cancellation of performance fee equalisation credits (USD Nil: 30 June 2016).
+The performance fee outstanding at the period end was USD 223,866 (USD 18,994: 31 December 2016).